cheqd/product-docs/guides/anoncreds/revocation-status-list.md

 cheqd resources module uses the following format:

-`did:cheqd:mainnet:<issuerDid>/resources/<StatusListEntryId>`
+`did:cheqd:mainnet:<issuerDid>/resources/<statusListId>`

-Rather than using a composite string for the Status List Entry ID.
+Rather than using a composite string for the Status List ID.
 The cheqd AnonCreds object method uses a UUID to identify the Revocation Status List Object.

-For example, the following DID URL is cheqd's representation of a `StatusListEntryId`:
+For example, the following DID URL is cheqd's representation of a `statusListId`:

 `did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J/resources/9d26b902-555d-43bd-bac3-0bedeb462887`

-Another supported format for a `StatusListEntryId` may be used in applications where it is important to derive the `credDefId`, `revocRegDefId` and `statusListEntryId` from the same root.
+Another supported format for a `statusListId` may be used in applications where it is important to derive the `credDefId`, `revocRegDefId` and `statusListId` from the same root.

 This format uses query-based syntax, for example: